fabricionarcizo/snpe_optimizer/README.md

 ### 1. Model Export and Optimization

 - Use the Jupyter notebook `notebooks/model_zoo.ipynb` to:
-  - Download and export a COCO-pretrained YOLO-NAS S model to ONNX format.
+  - Download and export a COCO-pretrained YOLO-NAS S model to ONNX, TFLite, and TensorFlow formats.
-  - Download and export a hagRID-pretrained YOLO 11 model to ONNX format.
+  - Download and export a hagRID-pretrained YOLO 11 model to ONNX, TFLite, and TensorFlow formats.
   - Save all exported models in the `models/` directory.
 - Use the Jupyter notebook `notebooks/model_optimization.ipynb` to:
-  - Perform model quantization, conversion, and benchmarking.
+  - Perform model quantization, conversion, and benchmarking (DLC, TFLite, etc).
   - Create validation samples in `notebooks/val2017/` and `notebooks/raw/`.
   - Save optimized models in the `models/` directory.